jeelabs/esp-link/BOARDS.md

 If you're using "edam's Arduino makefile" then you can simply set `SERIALDEV=net:bbb:2000` in your sketch's Makefile.

+To program an LPC processor using the JeeLabs uploader. follow the instructions below for the jn-esp.

-Reflashing the esp-bridge serially: you should not need to do this, use the over-the-air reflashing by running `make wiflash`.
-If you do need to reflash serially, connect TX of a USB BUB to RX of the esp-bridge and RX to TX (i.e. cross-over).
+Reflashing the esp-bridge itself (as opposed to the attached uController):
+_you should not need to do this!_, in general use the over-the-air reflashing by downloading the latest release.
+If you cannot reflash over-the-air and need to reflash serially, connect TX of a USB BUB to RX of the esp-bridge and RX to TX (i.e. cross-over).
 Hold the flash button down and briefly press the reset button.
 Then run esptool.py.as described below.